maspadaru/ares/README.md

 ## Getting Started

-Interact with Laser++ by using the `laser.sh` script.
+Interact with ARES by using the `ares.sh` script.

-Build and test Laser++ by executing:
+Build and test ARES by executing:
 ```
-./laser.sh r
+./ares.sh r
 ```

 Run all test cases by executing:
 ```
-./laser.sh t
+./ares.sh t
 ```

 See all options by running:
 ```
-./laser.sh h
+./ares.sh h
 ```

 **Program**